Unpaid Volunteers, Interns and Visiting Scholars

 - An individual who is under the age of 18 (a minor), or who is still in high school.
 A Volunteer Request Form must still be completed, but a background check is not performed.

-The Vice Chancellor for Human Resources or his/her designee may approve other exclusions to this policy in whole or part which are deemed to be in the University’s best interests and/or to address essential circumstances when no unreasonable risks are identified after consultation with the appropriate University offices.
+The Vice Chancellor for Workforce Strategy, Equity and Engagement or their designee may approve other exclusions to this policy in whole or part which are deemed to be in the University’s best interests and/or to address essential circumstances when no unreasonable risks are identified after consultation with the appropriate University offices.
 Departments that will engage volunteers or interns who are otherwise excluded from this policy as noted above, but where the individuals will serve in laboratory settings must still ensure that all University safety requirements are met in accord with policies set forth by the University’s Department of Environment, Health, and Safety (EHS).

 Generally, no individual engaged under the provisions of this policy will be under 16 years of age and any individual who has not yet attained 18 years of age must receive parental permission to participate in the specific University activity or experience proposed.
 In situations where a Department Head can demonstrate that specific educational and/or community service interests of the University are served and also that no unacceptable risks are present, exceptions may be considered for individuals less than 16 years of age to serve in a volunteer capacity.
-The latter circumstances are subject to specific approval by the Vice Chancellor for Human Resources or his/her designee in consultation with the relevant University offices.
+The latter circumstances are subject to specific approval by the Vice Chancellor for Workforce Strategy, Equity and Engagement or their designee in consultation with the relevant University offices.

 An unpaid volunteer, intern, or visiting scholar may not: